-Here are 8 Step to make sure you're ready to own a dachshund
+Want to own a dachshund?
+Considering buying a dachshund puppy?
+Here are eight steps to make sure you’re ready to own a dachshund.

 1. Generally can live between 12 and 17 years.
 So if you plan on ever moving during their lifetime, make sure you have a place that will accept dogs.
-There small size makes them suitable for houses without much yard or even apartments.
+Their small size makes them suitable for houses with small yards or even apartments.

 However, dachshunds are barkers and their constant barking may irritate neighbors.
 So if you live in an apartment you want to make sure you have trained dachshund that won’t bark excessively.

 2. If everyone in the family wants a dog make sure your dachshund is what all your family members want.
 Dachshunds like a lot of attention, and everyone in the family should want to spend a lot of time with them.